sceka/sceka/README.md

 <br />
 <br />

 ### P.S.
-I had a problem with my emails for github because I changed once and all commits are on the other email that isn't on this profile.
+I had a problem with my emails for github because I changed once and all commits are on the other email that isn't on this profile and they are lost.

 [instagram]: https://instagram.com/scekaaaaa
 [linkedin]: https://www.linkedin.com/in/marko-scekic-187213213/